Pension adviser Mercer cautions on Fisher Investments

 "We remain mindful that concerns regarding potential AUM loss and staff turnover may take time to play out," Mercer wrote.

-So far withdrawals at Mercer have been just a fraction of its $114 billion under management.
+So far withdrawals at Fisher have been just a fraction of its $114 billion under management.

 In an Oct.
 10 note to clients that Mercer's Oct.
 14 memo included, Fisher apologized but rejected the idea his remarks were sexist.
 Fisher wrote that attention his comments received on social media "deliberately mischaracterizes them."